 Observe your seller carefully: When you’re wrapping things up, a smile can mean, “I’m overcharging you,” or it can say, “I’m pleased with this transaction and happy that someone appreciates my work.”
 A look of disdain can mean he’s genuinely insulted—or it can be completely feigned.

 In the end, the process is all a fine game of wits, so always keep your cool.
 If you don’t like how a seller treats you, gracefully explain you just cannot agree to that purchase at the moment, then move on to the next seller.
 Often you’ll find that simply appearing disinterested will get him down to a price you both can agree to.
 And if you have a bad feeling about a seller or a piece, or think you can find it elsewhere at a fairer cost, trust your instincts.
 If you love the piece and think it’s worth it, commit to it so you don’t lose out.

 Once you’ve agreed on a price, treat the currency with respect—it’s not Monopoly money.
 Plan to carry small bills and change when you expect to haggle, as few sellers will be able to break big bills (and if you whip out a lot of cash after having explained how you’re a poor student, you’ve just lost your credibility).

 And remember that sometimes you’ll get great deals, and occasionally you’ll be overcharged.
 In the end, you have to laugh or shrug it off.
 If you can afford a plane ticket to your destination, bargaining for a few pennies is all relative.
 So thank the seller in the local language, and celebrate your success.

-Photo courtesy of Alan Levine.
+Photo of woman shopping courtesy of Shutterstock.